-- 6.4.1 The academic entity Disciplinary Committee will be a standing committee and shall consist of at least five members of the faculty and senior staff of the University, one of whom shall be the Chairperson. - 6.4.2 Members of the academic entity Disciplinary Committee will be appointed by the Dean / Director for a one-year term, which may be extended for a further period of two years. - 6.4.3 The Dean / Director will ensure there is continuity of membership on the Committee and will have the discretion to extend the tenure or co-opt members on the Committee whose tenure have expired and who are involved in on-going cases. - 6.4.4 There must be a quorum of at least three members of the Committee present for a hearing to proceed. - 6.4.5 The academic entity Disciplinary Committee will be entitled to use services of any personnel of the University as the Committee may deem appropriate for the purposes of assisting the Committee in conducting the disciplinary proceedings.
+- 6.4.1 For the University's academic entities, the Disciplinary Committee may be a standing committee and shall consist of at least five members of the faculty and senior staff of the University, one of who shall be the Chairperson. - 6.4.2 The Dean of Students' / Associate Vice-Provost's Disciplinary Committee will be an ad hoc committee and shall consist of at least five members of the faculty and senior staff of the University, one of who shall be the Chairperson. - 6.4.3 Members of the academic entity-based Disciplinary Committee will be appointed by the Dean / Director for a one-year term, which may be extended for a further period of two years. - 6.4.4 The Dean / Director will ensure there is continuity of membership on the Committee and will have the discretion to extend the tenure or co-opt members on the Committee whose tenure have expired and who are involved in on-going cases. - 6.4.5 There must be a quorum of at least three members of the Disciplinary Committee present for a hearing to proceed. - 6.4.6 The Disciplinary Committees will be entitled to use services of any personnel of the University as the Committee may deem appropriate for the purposes of assisting the Committee in conducting the disciplinary proceedings.